Blogs > Health > Why Does My Scalp Hurt? 9 Common Causes & Treatments

 man with male pattern baldness

-When discussing male pattern baldness, you usually think of hair loss and not painful scalps.
-Generally, male pattern baldness or androgenetic alopecia isn't painful, but a study shows that 21% of men with pattern hair loss experience scalp pain.
+You wouldn't expect male pattern baldness, to hurt, but a study shows that 21% of men with pattern hair loss experience scalp pain.

-As pattern hair loss progresses along the Norwood Hamilton scale, hair follicles shrink due to DHT (dihydrotestosterone).
-This causes inflammation around your hair follicles, which triggers scalp sensitivity and discomfort.
-Even light touches in one spot can feel uncomfortable.
+As hair loss progresses along the Norwood Hamilton scale, DHT (dihydrotestosterone) causes follicles to shrink.
+This process creates inflammation around follicles, triggering scalp sensitivity and discomfort.
+Even light touches in affected areas can feel uncomfortable.

 If scalp pain worsens, seek advice from a healthcare professional to rule out other issues.